SehajDxstiny/personal-website/src/pages/posts/meaning-of-life.md

 ---
 layout: ../../layouts/BlogLayout.astro
-title: Maybe the meaning of life is to play factorio!"
+title: Maybe the meaning of life is to play factorio!
 pubDate: 2023-12-23
-description: "A journey through our principles for a future shaped by optimism."
+description: "A journey through our principles for a future shaped by fallibilism and optimism."
 author: "Sehaj and Aman"
 ---
 **IN REAL LIFE!**